 9. Are you a good negotiator?

 You will face many situations in which you will have to buy and sell products and services to run your business.
 You know how to get good deals from suppliers, and you are able to offer competitive deals to your clients.
-If you want to learn more about negotiation skills have a look at the articles: Develop Negotiation Skills and Closing the Sale.

 10. Do you know how to raise funds and manage money?